What Are Eye Allergies?

 Normally, eye allergies happen because of tree pollen, mildew, dust mites, pet dander, fragrances, cigarettes, or skin care products.
 Although allergies happen mostly for these reasons, our ophthalmologists will complete a thorough eye exam to ensure your symptoms are not caused by something else and develop a treatment plan.
 In some cases, patients may need to see an allergist who can determine their particular allergy trigger.
-Impacting both the internal structures of your eye and eyelids, the most well-known symptoms of eye allergies include:
+Impacting both the internal structures of your eye and eyelids, the most well-known eye allergy symptoms include:

 - Watery eyes